hargup/blog/2013/11/13/create_your_twin_brothers.rst

-create your twin brothers
+Create Your Twin Brothers
 =========================

-Create photos with 3 you :P. Here's the code and the results.
+Here's how to create photos with 3 you.
-Take 3 photos of you with same background but when you are in a different possition.
-Here for every pixel in the three images it chooses the value of the RGB is with is farthest away from the other two.
+Take 3 photos of you with same background in different positions.
-Well you cannot do it easily with 2 images because I don't see any naive way to distinguish between you and background with only two images.

 .. code-block:: python

     import cv2